 The legal restrictions that govern vaping mostly relate to the production and promotion of the product.
 Regulations such as these are at the heart of governments wanting to ensure vapers and the general public are not exposed to unnecessary risks.

-Previously the maximum volume of nicotine permitted in an e-liquid was 24 milligrams per millilitre but this has been reduced to 20 mg/ml following extensive debate and on the advice of medical advisers.
+Previously the maximum volume of nicotine permitted in an e-liquid was 24 milligrams per milliliter but this has been reduced to 20 mg/ml following the extensive debate and on the advice of medical advisers.
 Additionally, an e-liquid container must have a capacity of 10 ml or less.

 But there are also laws that govern how companies promote their brands of e-liquid and vaping in general.
 For instance, a company is, by law, forbidden to say that vaping their product is safer than smoking tobacco.

 Additionally, new e-liquids must be scrutinised by committees and experts before being made available to the general public.
 A company cannot manufacture a new liquid and just start selling it.
 The process of scrutineering lasts up to six months.

 Two years ago (2018), following updated safety information about vaping, MPs on both sides of the House of Commons called on the government to allow e-cigarettes to be available via the NHS on prescription.

 There was also a call for vaping to be made lawful in offices and other indoor space; a move that would circumvent the local legislation.